lpcalisi/cloudsec-workshop-iac/terraform/docs/resources.md

         ...
     }
 ```
-* Each resource will have many available properties, you could use it as input of other resources or deploy's output.
+* Each resource will have many available properties, you could use them as input of other resources or deploy output.

    e.g: